Blog Articles

 The old answer used to be weeks.

-Meanwhile, FOIA requests have surged past more than a million annually—the first time breaking the million mark—with 29% growth year over year.
+Meanwhile, FOIA requests have surged past more than a million- annually with 29% growth year over year.

-As body-worn cameras, dashcams, and facility video systems become standard across law enforcement, public records requests are no longer an occasional hassle.
+As body-worn cameras, dashcams, and fixed position video systems become standard tools across law enforcement, public records requests are no longer an occasional hassle.

 They're a daily reality that can overwhelm departments without the right tools.
 For IT and records teams, the challenge isn't just responding—it's responding quickly, accurately, and securely while protecting sensitive data and officer safety.

-The foundation of modern redaction software is AI that works as well as your best technician, but 280 times faster.
+The foundation of modern redaction software is AI that works as well as your best technician, but a thousand times faster.

 Look for systems achieving or exceeding industry standards for detecting faces, license plates, documents, screens, and weapons.